 Release Notes: The links in the Help menu inside GMS2 will show you the Beta pages, but also they are here:

 Downloading The Beta Installer for Ubuntu

-It is essential that you also see the Required SDKs link below for further information about this IDE.
+It is essential that you read the Required SDKs link below for more info about using this IDE.